MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ne-ntddscsi-_mp_storage_diagnostic_target_type.md

 Specifies the target type is a Miniport driver.

+#### - StorageDiagnosticTargetTypeHbaFirmware

+Specifies the target type is a Hba Firmware driver.

-#### - StorageDiagnosticTargetTypePort
+#### - StorageDiagnosticTargetTypeMax

-Specifies the target type is a port driver.
+Specifies the target type is a Max driver.